Secure Your TON Space

 The main schemes that can be used for dishonest purposes

-- Impersonation of TON Space / Wallet / Telegram support team
+4. Impersonation of TON Space or Wallet support team

 In the TON blockchain, any user can create their own jetton with any name – even a name that is similar or identical to a more popular cryptocurrency.